Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with both parameters documented.
-The description reinforces the page_url parameter as a slug but adds no new meaning beyond the schema.
-Baseline score appropriate.
+Schema coverage is 100% with both parameters described.
+The description briefly aligns with page_url but adds no additional meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.